 Reduce your use of fertilizers, herbicides and pesticides

 Follow directions for weed killers and pesticides very carefully, or consider discontinuing their use.
 Much of the chemicals and fertilizers you apply in the spring flow directly into the local creeks and seep into ground waters because the grass is not ready to absorb it.
 Set your mower height at 3 inches and use a mulching mower to create a healthy, organic lawn.
 Fertilize only in the fall.
 Consider grasscycling.

-Never, ever, dump household substances or used oil into a storm drain.
+Never dump household substances or used oil into a storm drain.

-Bring used oil to certified recyclers.
+Bring used oil to certified recycling facilities.

 Convert large yards or public spaces from mown grass to meadows.

 The typical suburban lawn is nearly as impervious as a parking lot!
 Native meadow grasses infiltrate stormwater better and provide critical habitat for grassland birds.
 Consider converting a portion of your lawn into a meadow with paths through it to observe the wildlife.

 Pick up after your pets and keep livestock out of steams.